 In my previous research, I proposed an original theory that Hanuman could be the real image behind the Virgo constellation.
 The imagery of Virgo as a woman with a grain of wheat was always puzzling to me.
 Namely, most of the zodiac images have animal attributes.
 Moreover, the wheat in Virgo’s hands clearly indicates an agricultural cult.
 And since the zodiac signs are probably older than agriculture, Virgo as a woman is probably an alternation of a later date.

-Indeed, a playful monkey was probably the real image behind Virgo constellation.
+Indeed, a playful monkey was probably the real image behind the Virgo constellation.
 This becomes quite obvious when we compare the typical Hanuman iconography with the stars.

-This ancient image probably predates the agriculture, as even in India its original meaning is forgotten.
+This ancient image probably predates agriculture, as even in India its original meaning is forgotten.
 But its origins might not be Indian after all.
 They are hard to pinpoint, as even in Ancient Egypt we see the same idea, through the imagery of Babi and Ra, the Sun god.

 Moreover, the monkey is still one of the signs of the Chinese zodiac.
 Its season is autumn, just like Virgo’s.
 Also conveniently, Hanuman is a protector of those in celibacy.

-When a zodiac sign appears in a myth, it usually means that it marks an important astronomical event, such as equinox or solstice (a marker of a new season).
+When a zodiac sign appears in a myth, it usually means that it marks an important astronomical event, such as the equinox or solstice (a marker of a new season).
 And even though Chinese monkey relates to autumn, the year of any Chinese sign actually starts with spring.

 Indeed, the playful monkey (or a playful maiden) nicely illustrates the spring season.
-In this period, ancients saw Mother Earth as a young maiden, that will bear many gifts and fruits before getting old in the autumn.
+In this period, the ancients saw Mother Earth as a young maiden, that will bear many gifts and fruits before getting old in the autumn.